 Field Trip Locations in Google Earth

 Although modified by nature, and often obscured by anthropogenic construction and destruction, most of the rocks are still there.
-And, thanks to the efforts of the NYSGA, most of the Guidebooks are still with us and available for free as pdf files herein.
-Thanks to Otto Muller (Alfred University), this treasure trove of geological information is now easily accessible to interested parties by putting their road logs into a kml and kmz format which can be used by Google Earth.
-The goal was to put these documents into a modern geographic display.
-Often the roads have changed, sometimes Interstates and other road construction have removed outcrops, and when it's been possible to decipher those changes, the modifications are noted.
+Thanks to Dr. Otto Muller (Alfred University) and his colleagues, this treasure trove of geological information is now easily accessible to interested parties as files that can be uploaded in Google Earth.
+Over time, roads have changed, sometimes Interstates and other road construction have removed outcrops, and when it's been possible to decipher those changes, the modifications are noted.
 However, changes in the original text from the field guides has been avoided, even if current thinking is at odds with the opinions expressed.

 For more information about Dr. Muller's project to georeference field trip locations please visit his website: